RAYCOON/SyncRay/README.md

 - `-Execute`: Apply changes (default is dry-run)
 - `-ShowSQL`: Show SQL statements for debugging

+**Duplicate Handling (New):**
+When duplicates are detected during import validation, the tool offers interactive options:
+1. **View detailed duplicate records** - Shows all duplicate records with their data
+2. **Automatically remove duplicates** - Removes duplicates keeping the record with the lowest primary key
+3. **Cancel operation** - Abort the import

 ## Safety Features

 - **Validation First**: Comprehensive pre-flight checks before any operation